comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-design-doc.md

    As Amy Ambassador, if the time slot following Sally Student's original time slot is available for booking, I want the ability to extend the reservation on behalf of Sally Student, upon their request.

    Story D.
-   As Sally Student, if I do not want to spend 2 hours in the CSXL Lab, I should be able to input the time I want to spend in CSXL Lab.
+   As Sally Student, if I want to spend more or less time in the CSXL Lab than my reservation is automatically calculated for, I should be able to alter the time slots of my reservation.
+The initial maximum time I can spend in the CSXL Lab is two hours and the minimum time I can spend is 15 minutes.

 4. Wireframes / Mockups: Include rough wireframes of your feature’s user interfaces for the most critical user stories, along with brief descriptions of what is going on.
 These can be hand-drawn, made in PowerPoint/KeyNote, or created with a tool like Figma.
 To see an example of a detailed wireframe Kris made this summer before building the drop-in feature, see this Figma board.
 You will notice the final implementation is not 1:1 with the original wireframe!